 Believe it or not, sometimes after a long day of work all I want to do is come home and bake.
 Baking soothes me.
 I like knowing that if I follow the directions, I’ll create something delicious.
 And since I’m usually the one telling everyone what to do, it’s a nice change of pace to follow orders.
 There’s something deeply meditative about following a step-by-step process—if I can commit myself to the recipe, everything else just seems to fall away.

 I came home from a full day of class and teacher training yesterday and decided to make yoga gingerbread cookies.
 I was actually inspired by a picture I saw on Pinterest of these gorgeous gingerbread cookies with beautiful, intricate icing, so I clicked the link (which I never do) and spent the whole day looking forward to making them!
-The recipe was easy to follow, but the dough required a bit of patience because it’s sticky.
-I found, however, that by meditating on the idea of putting the cookies in my mouth, I was able to persevere.

 I don’t own any yoga cookie cutters, so I went online and found some amazing designs by Patti Paige on her site Baked Ideas.
 I drew them free hand on a piece of paper and then cut out each shape and traced around it with a paring knife.
 You can order the cookie cutters on Baked Ideas by clicking here!